thefish2191/Add-Items/Resources/UserTemplates/UserDefinedTemplates.md

 `filename` => The name the new file will receive, regardless the file content.
 `body` => The snipped that will be used to fill the file.

 The `body` is an array of `strings`, each string represent a new line in the new file.
 This is actually a `vs code` standard snippet.
-There is already a (great) official tutorial for that, and you can read it [right here]().
+There is already a (great) official tutorial for that, and you can read it [right here](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets).
+If you already know how to create snippets, then you are good to go!

+*There is another property: `fileExt`, nested in the template, this will override the `fileExt` property in the parent programming language, for example for a `html` file for `TypeScript`, you may want to have it under the language `Typescript` and not under `html`, or, the `Requirements` file, for python, it is a `.txt` file, and not a `.py` file.
+Add it bellow the `filename` property.*

 Give it a go, create your own snipped, and use it to create your own files!